 Study before school starts

 Visit the library.
-While it isn’t necessary to create a summer reading list, those who do may be ahead of the game.
-Do not be limited by your major, take a glance at the list of topics surrounding it.
+While it isn’t necessary to create a summer reading list, those who do will be ahead of the game.
+Do not be limited by your major, take a glance at the list of topics surrounding it, or even unrelated ones.
 Learn for the sake of learning.

 Prerequisites can make or break you.
 It’s okay if you aren’t as strong in certain subjects as you are in others, there is hope (and tutoring).
 Look at your school’s website for services you may need and organizations you’d like to become a part of in the future.